-- B2 The offering document of the scheme shall clearly include: - (a) the investment policy and strategy of the scheme; - (b) the proposed use of the monies raised from the public offering of the units in the scheme and any business plan for the scheme; - a discussion of the business plan for property investment and management covering the scope and type of investments made or intended to be made by the scheme, including the type(s) of real estate (e.g. residential/commercial/industrial); - (d) the general character and competitive conditions of all real estate now held or intended to be acquired by the scheme and how it meets the established criteria for selection; - (e) the nature and risks of making property investments in each of the relevant locations, including: - (i) demographics; - (ii) state of the economy, economic risks and foreign exchange risk; - (iii) political risks; - (iv) legal risks and tax considerations; - (v) policies that affect property investments and property sales; - (vi) overview of the property market; - (vii) analysis of the specific property sector and the competitive dynamics in the rental market; - (viii) operational requirement; and - (ix) rules and regulations governing property ownership and tenancy matters; - (f) details of the arrangement that has been entered into by the scheme for it to own the legal and beneficial title of that property and the benefits and drawbacks of such arrangement; - Note: The management company shall disclose, as a minimum, the information in relation to properties not directly or wholly owned by a scheme, as set out in 7.7A.
+- B2 The offering document of the scheme shall clearly include: - (a) the investment policy and strategy of the scheme; - (b) the proposed use of the monies raised from the public offering of the units in the scheme and any business plan for the scheme; - (c) a discussion of the business plan for property investment and management covering the scope and type of investments made or intended to be made by the scheme, including the type(s) of real estate (e.g. residential/commercial/industrial); - (d) the general character and competitive conditions of all real estate now held or intended to be acquired by the scheme and how it meets the established criteria for selection: - (e) the nature and risks of making property investments including those pursuant to 7.2A in each of the relevant locations, including: - (i) demographics; - (ii) state of the economy, economic risks and foreign exchange risk; - (iii) political risks; - (iv) legal risks and tax considerations: - (v) policies that affect property investments and property sales: - (vi) overview of the property market; - (vii) analysis of the specific property sector and the competitive dynamics in the rental market; - (viii) operational requirement; and - (ix) rules and regulations governing property ownership and tenancy matters; - (ea) the nature and risks of making investments pursuant to 7.2B; - (f) details of the arrangement that has been entered into by the scheme for it to own the legal and beneficial title of that property and the benefits and drawbacks of such arrangement;

+Note: The management company shall disclose, as a minimum, the information in relation to properties not directly or wholly owned by a scheme, as set out in 7.7A.